The Forgotten Girl~Daco S.Auffenorde

 Jess’s life is back on track again: the messy divorce, bitter inheritance feud, and terrifying home invasion are well and truly behind her.
 After two years abroad, she is excited for a new beginning in a sleepy English seaside town where nobody knows her.
 So when Jess is attacked in the street, she thinks it’s rotten luck – her troubles are firmly in the past, after all.
 But, as more creepy things start to happen, she becomes convinced she’s being targeted.
 As the frightening events escalate, Jess is certain someone she thought she’d left behind has finally caught up with her – and they want revenge.
 But who?
 And just how far will they go to push her over the edge and into oblivion?

-I’d like to thank ZooLoo’s Book Tours for giving me a space on this blog tour and for arranging a digital copy of the book for me.
+I want to thank ZooLoo’s Book Tours for providing me with a spot on the tour and for arranging a digital copy of the book for me.

 About the Author